Graduate Student Opportunities

 Posted by: Julia Clarke

-Research in structural diagenesis
+Research in structural geology and diagenesis

 Fundamental and applied research on fractures, particularly as these studies apply to petroleum reservoirs, is conducted under the auspices of the Fracture Research and Application Consortium at The University of Texas at Austin.
 The academic program of research, mentoring and teaching is led by staff of the Bureau of Economic Geology, the Department of Petroleum & Geosystems Engineering and the Department of Geological Sciences.
 Students in the Energy & Earth Resources Graduate Program also participate in FRAC sponsored research projects.